Perfect for a holiday appetizer.

 - Cut the eggs in half lengthwise.

-- Remove the yolks by gently popping them out or using a spoon and place in a mixing bowl.
+- Remove the yolks by gently popping them out or using a spoon and place them in a mixing bowl.

 - Mash the egg yolks using the back of a fork or a hand mixer.

 - Spoon the mixture into each egg, about 1 tablespoon.
-You can also add the mixture to a piping bag or ziploc bag, cut off the tip/corner and pipe the filling into the eggs for a clean look.
+You can also add the mixture to a piping bag or ziploc bag, cut off the tip/corner and pipe the filling into the eggs for a cleaner look.

-- Refrigerate at least 30 minutes before serving.
+- Refrigerate for at least 30 minutes.

 Notes